MarioRuiz/import_postman/README.md

+*PAY ATTENTION THIS REPOSITORY AND THE ASSOCIATED GEM ARE ARCHIVED!
+NO LONGER WORK DONE.*

 # ImportPostman
 ## Description
 Using import_postman method you will be able to import a postman collection and create a Ruby Requests Hash containing the path, headers, data...